Relintai/pandemonium_engine_docs/engine_development/cpp/core_types.md

 Definitions
 -----------

-Godot uses the standard C99 datatypes, such as `uint8_t`, `uint32_t`, `int64_t`, etc. which are nowadays supported by every compiler.
+Pandemonium uses the standard C99 datatypes, such as `uint8_t`, `uint32_t`, `int64_t`, etc. which are nowadays supported by every compiler.
 Reinventing the wheel for those is not fun, as it makes code more difficult to read.